Yay sports! First of all, if you do not partake of anything you would technically consider a “sport”, this post still applies to you. Hear me out:

 Check out this post on the 4 photos everyone needs in their dating profile.

-And if you’ve cleaned up your dating profile and need to fill some gaps with new and improved dating photos–maybe it’s time to hire a professional dating photographer!
+And if you’ve cleaned up your dating profile and need to fill some gaps with new and improved dating photos--maybe it's time to hire a professional dating photographer!

 Check out what Phil had to say about the experience and if you're ready to transform your online dating experience >> give me a shout!